marinabagliano/marinabagliano/README.md

 ### Hi there, I'am Marina Bagliano👋
 #### I'm undergraduate in Computer Science at Federal University of Uberlândia.
-#### Computer Graphics technician for the Federal Institute of Triângulo Mineiro.
+#### Computer Graphics technician from Federal Institute of Triângulo Mineiro.

 #### My skills!